 How Graduating in 2.5 Years Works

 Typically, students take 30 credits during their first year (16 in the fall and 14 in the spring) and about 15 credits per semester during their second and third years.
-To graduate in 2.5 years, students must earn these credits more quickly.
-Here are some options for earning credits at an accelerated rate:
+In order to graduate within 2.5 years, a student must earn their credits at an accelerated rate.
+Here are some options for earning your degree faster:

 Click on the tabs below to learn more about graduating in 2.5 years: